AdaCore/spark2014/docs/ug/gnatprove.rst

     gnatprove -P <project-file.gpr>

-In the appendix, section :ref:`command line`, you can find an exhaustive list of switches; here we only give an overview over the most common uses.
-Note that
-|GNATprove| cannot be run without a project file.
+In the appendix, section :ref:`Command Line Invocation`, you can find an exhaustive list of switches; here we only give an overview over the most common uses.
+Note that |GNATprove| cannot be run without a project file.

 When given a list of files, each of which contains a compilation unit,
 |GNATprove| will analyze those units (including bodies and subunits)